istio/istio.io/docs/concepts/mixer-config.md

 support them.
 In large deployments, many different operators, each with different scope and areas of responsibility, may be involved in managing the overall deployment.

-The mixer's configuration model makes it possible to exploit all of the mixer's capabilities and flexibility, while remaining relatively simple to use.
+Mixer's configuration model makes it possible to exploit all of its capabilities and flexibility, while remaining relatively simple to use.
 The model's scoping features enable large support organizations to collectively manage complex deployments with ease.
 Some of the model's key features include:

 - **Designed for Operators**.
-Service operators control all operational and policy aspects of a mixer deployment by manipulating configuration records.
+Service operators control all operational and policy aspects of a Mixer deployment by manipulating configuration records.

 - **Scoped**.
 Configuration is described hierarchically, enabling both coarse global control as well as fine-grained local control.